onlyphantom/verisr2/README.md

 verisr2
 =======

-This package is to support data analysis within the VERIS framework (<a href="http://veriscommunity.net" class="uri">http://veriscommunity.net</a>).
+Convenience functions for exploratory analysis on VERIS database (<a href="http://veriscommunity.net" class="uri">http://veriscommunity.net</a>).

 Small helper functions for working with the data frame objects from the